MinchinWeb/seafoam/README.rst

   use.
 GPX_VERSION
   The version of the GPX Reader plugin.
 Provided by the plugin, when in use.
+GPX_GENERATED
+  Set by the *GPX Reader* plugin, and then used to display the generated GPX maps on archive period pages.
 HIDE_SIDEBAR = False
   Hides the sidebar, and all it's contents.
 Also review the settings ``DISPLAY_CATEGORIES_ON_SIDEBAR``, ``DISPLAY_RECENT_POSTS_ON_SIDEBAR``,